oblivioncth/CLIFp/README.md

 The applications and arguments that are used for each game/animation can be found within the Flashpoint database ([FP Install Dir]\Data\flashpoint.sqlite)

+### Flashpoint Protocol
+CLIFp supports the "flashpoint" protocol, which means it can launch titles through URL with a custom scheme, followed by a title's UUID, like this:

+    flashpoint://37e5c215-9c39-4a3d-9912-b4343a17027e

+This makes it fast and easy to share games that you think your friends should try out.

+To register CLIFp as the handler for these URLs, simply run:

+    CLIFp share -c

+To easily create a share link if you don't already know the UUID of a game, you can use the **share** command with the **-t** switch followed by a title:

+    CLIFp share -t "Simple, Tasty Buttons"

+This will create a share link for that title which will be displayed via a message box and automatically copied to the system clipboard.

+If for whatever reason the service through which you wish to share a link does not support links with custom schemes, you can use the **-u** switch to generate a standard "https" link that utilizes a GitHub-hosted redirect page, enabling share links to be provided everywhere.

+[!IMPORTANT]
+You will want to disable the "Register As Protocol Handler" option in the default launcher or else it will replace CLIFp as the "flashpoint" protocol handler every time it's started (**NOTE: This option is not currently available in a released version of Flashpoint**).

 ## All Commands/Options
 The recommended way to use all switches is to use their short form when the value for the switch has no spaces: